 Stephanie Heriger: Education Programs Manager

-Stephanie Heriger helps to oversee K-12 education at the Rock and Roll Hall of Fame and Museum – this includes both on-site and distance learning programming – and coordinates all professional development opportunities for educators interested in integrating rock and roll into their teaching practice.
-She also develops and teaches K-12 class offerings, and develops curriculum resources for both teachers and students.
-Stephanie holds a B.A., magna cum laude, in Music from Dickinson College and an M.A. in Historical Musicology from the University of Michigan.
-Before coming to Cleveland, Stephanie taught for the New Orleans’ Recovery School District as an elementary special education inclusion teacher, where she actively worked to integrate the arts into her own core-curriculum teaching.
-She also has collegiate teaching experience, in both music history and the general humanities, and has presented nationally on arts-integrated teaching practice and various popular music topics.
-A trained singer and pianist, Stephanie also spends her time performing.
+Stephanie Heriger manages on-site and online K-12 education and coordinates all professional development opportunities for educators interested in integrating rock and roll into their teaching.
+She also helps to develop and teach K-12 class offerings, and develops curriculum resources for both teachers and students.
+She holds an M.A. in Historical Musicology from the University of Michigan.
+Before coming to the Museum in 2009, Stephanie taught for the New Orleans’ Recovery School District as an elementary special education inclusion teacher.
+She has presented nationally on arts-integrated teaching practice and various popular music topics.

 >View all blog posts by Stephanie Heriger

 John Goehrke: Public Programs Manager

 John Goehrke manages all adult public programs at the Museum and the Library and Archives.
 John also teaches regularly – both on-site and through distance learning.
 He helps develop K-12 curriculum, teaching materials, and metrics to evaluate and forecast the Museum’s K-12 offerings.
 John manages the Museum’s K-12 distance learning program, while also helping to direct online learning initiatives for both teachers and students.
 He holds an MBA from Case Western Reserve University's Weatherhead School of Management and has been at the Museum since 2005.
 John has presented on topics ranging from interactive videoconferencing to project-based learning at conferences across the country.